OpenDA-Association/OpenDA/docs/source/OpenDA_installation.rst

 -  Download the Linux `OpenDA
    binaries <https://github.com/OpenDA-Association/OpenDA/releases>`__
    (these binaries also work for a Mac).
--  Download a 64-bit Java 11 installation for Mac
+-  Download a 64-bit Java 11 (or newer) installation for Mac `here <https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html>`__.
-   `here <https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html>`__.
 -  Extract the OpenDA distribution file to the desired location on your computer.
 Note: OpenDA does not work when it is installed on a